-With internationally used "Last Mile" model implemented by your Company anddigitization of entire CATV subscribers the Company is hopeful of continuing growth inthe customer base in the future.
+With internationally used "Last Mile" model implemented by your Companydigitization of entire CATV subscribers and completion of integration process in the newlyacquired locations the Company is hopeful of continuing growth in the customer base inthe future.

-Over last few years your Company is pursuing infrastructure segment as another majorrevenue generating stream by leasing out its own infrastructure to corporate clients fortheir communication requirement and has leased out to various corporates a total of 1878kms (Previous Year: 1569 kms) as on 31 March 2017 a growth of 20 % over the previousyear.
+Over last few years your Company is pursuing infrastructure segment as another majorrevenue generating stream by leasing out its own infrastructure to corporate clients fortheir communication requirement and has leased out to various corporates a total of 1556kms (Previous Year: 1878 kms) as on 31 March 2018 a reduction of 17 % over the previousyear.

-Though the Company has reported profits for the year no dividend is being recommendeddue to accumulated losses from the past Financial Years.
+As the Company has reported losses for the year under review no dividend has beenrecommended by the Board.

 Transfer to Reserves

-During the year under review there were no changes in the nature of the business ofthe Company.
+During the year under review there were no material changes in the nature of thebusiness of the Company.